mturk/svcbatch/README.md

 `CTRL_BREAK_EVENT` to all child processes.
 Again as with log rotate, the **233** is our custom control code.

-**Important!**
+* **Important**

   This option is enabled at service install time with `/b` command switch option.

   Do not send `CTRL_BREAK_EVENT` if the batch file runs a process that does not have custom `CTRL_BREAK_EVENT` console handler.
   By default the process will exit and service will either fail or hang.

 ## Stop and Shutdown